bolt/docs/docs/manual/contenttypes.md

 ---
-title: Contenttypes
+title: ContentTypes
 ---
-Contenttypes
+ContentTypes
 ==================

-Your contenttypes
+Your ContentTypes
 --------------------

-Your designer has probably set up contenttypes for you that are tailored to your needs.
+Your designer has probably set up ContentTypes for you that are tailored to your needs.
 You will find a description of these and how to use them under each overview in the section "Content" in the menu.
-If you are just trying bolt or want to set it up yourself your contenttypes will be the ones outlined below.
+If you are just trying bolt or want to set it up yourself your ContentTypes will be the ones outlined below.

-Default contenttypes
+Default ContentTypes
 --------------------
-All content in bolt is contained within different contenttypes, which in turn contain different fields for you to enter content in.
+All content in bolt is contained within different ContentTypes, which in turn contain different fields for you to enter content in.
 By default these are:

 * **Pages** - A contenttype meant for normal pages on a site, has fields for a